In which I, well, never mind

 Yours are the sweetest eyes I’ve ever seen

 Hold it.
 Pardon me while I tear off my headphones and throw my phone across the room.
 We get three fragmented attempts to formulate this thought, only to learn that our fumbling narrator has forgotten the eye color of his addressee?
-This person who is supposedly beloved, for whom he would bother to craft a song?
+This supposed beloved, for whom he would bother to craft a song?
 Which, with its textual meandering, is shaping up to be a non-song?
 That’s the last verse!
 There isn’t even a bridge!
 We have to take ‘done’ literally now!!

 And now a reprise of “I hope you don’t mind that I put down in words…” I mean, barely.